Elon Musk completes $44bn Twitter takeover

 It appears now Mr Musk is at the helm, many people who have been banned for hate speech or disinformation may be invited back to the platform.

-As Twitter’s owner, Mr Musk was widely reported to be planning big staff cuts.
-However, Bloomberg has reported the billionaire denied that he would cut 75% of staff in a meeting with employees.

-But working at Twitter may become more onerous.
-The Tesla chief executive has previously tweeted that employees should anticipate work ethic expectations that are “extreme”.

-The entrepreneur has also posted that his plans for Twitter include “X, the app for everything”.
+Mr Musk has posted that his plans for Twitter include “X, the app for everything”.

 Some suggest this might be something along the lines of the hugely successful Chinese app WeChat, a kind of “super app” that incorporates different services including messaging, social media, payments and food orders.